Rupesh707/Rupesh707/README.md

 ### Hello there 👋🏻 🤖

-I'm **Rupesh Kumar**, a passionate **AI Data Scientist** skilled to provide innovative business solutions.
-I'm also a leader driven by passion and motivation by empowering teams to go above and beyond in style.
-Having premium experience in Europe, North America & Middle East.
+I'm **Rupesh Kumar**, an accomplished **Data Scientist** dedicated to crafting innovative business solutions.
+As a dynamic leader, I inspire teams to surpass expectations, fueled by passion and motivation.
+With extensive expertise spanning Europe, North America, and the Middle East, I bring a global perspective to every endeavor, driving success with style and precision.

 ### 🏆 Achievements
 - 👨🏻‍💻[Z Golbal Data Science & AI Ambassador](https://www.hp.com/us-en/workstations/industries/data-science/ambassador-rupesh-kumar.html)